 - undertaking landscaping works.

-Operational Works form part of the Development Assessment process under the Sustainable Planning Act 2009 (SPA).
+Operational Works form part of the Development Assessment process under the Planning Act 2016.

-All Operational Works applications must meet the requirements of the Sustainable Planning Act 2009 (SPA) for the application to be considered properly made.
+All Operational Works applications must meet the requirements of the Planning Act 2016 for the application to be considered properly made.
 See the preparing and lodging a development application page for more information.

 The following documents will assist your application.

 - Application for approval of engineering drawings (PDF,64kB)

 - Template for Deed of Agreement for bonding incomplete works (DOCX,20kB)

 Council encourages early communications and meetings between designers/engineers and Council’s Development and Planning staff before any detailed designs are undertaken or before operational applications are submitted.